Asmatzaile/DFT_rhythm_morphing/README.md

 A Max/MSP patch for making rhythmic sequences that are produced via interpolation of the Fourier coefficients of two adjustable rhythms.
 The produced sequences can also be played with a canon-like offset.

+## Project motivation
+The interest for building this project was born in the classroom of the subject *Teoria musical del segle XX* (20th century musical theory) at [ESMUC](https://www.esmuc.cat/en/) (the Catalonia College of Music) in Barcelona with the professor [Thomas Noll](https://www.researchgate.net/profile/Thomas-Noll-3).
+Following Noll's lectures, I wondered whether it would be rhythmically interesting to morph between two rhythms via their spectral components, taking up the challenge of programming everything in the Max environment.

 ## Project description
 The presentation view of the patch is divided in four areas:
  - **Word generation** (top left)